Particles

 RefCountedPtr<AmrMesh> amr;

-Note that if the user interpolates onto a scalar variable, the mesh variable must have exactly one component.
-Likewise, if interpolating a vector variable, the mesh variable must have exact SpaceDim components.
+If the user interpolates onto a scalar variable, the mesh variable must have exactly one component.
+Likewise, if interpolating a vector variable, the mesh variable must have SpaceDim components.

 Example